Alan Stout (philosopher): Biography

 His Sydney University appointment was meant to diminish the influence of John Anderson, a controversial atheistic philosopher whose opinions were at odds with the university and the Christian establishment of the state of New South Wales.
 Stout was supposed to teach the "sensitive" subjects, like moral and political philosophy, while Anderson taught logic and metaphysics.
 There was no genuine opposition between both philosophers though, because Stout ended up generally supporting Anderson's ideas.

 From 1950 to 1967, Alan K. Stout was the editor of the Australasian Journal of Philosophy.

+Stout was a foundation member of the Australian Humanities Research Council in 1956 and a foundation fellow of the Australian Academy of the Humanities in 1969.